mrazomej/phd/docs/src/frontmatter/acknowledgements.md

 that we read.
 We also share an openness to share feelings between friends, constantly looking after each other.
 The list of friends goes on and on and it would take forever to thank them all.
-But I would like to give a special mention to my good friends Scott Saunders, Enrique Amaya, Alejandro Granados, Jorge Castillo, and Emmanuel Flores.
+But I would like to give a special mention to my good friends Ellen Yan, Scott Saunders, Enrique Amaya, Alejandro Granados, Jorge Castillo, Emmanuel Flores, Teddy, Adam Gomez, Paola.
 My friends became my family outside of my home, so I never felt alone during this journey.

 And how could I feel alone when so many people that I love were always there for me?
 Even when I felt like I was feeling homesick (or actually sick or injured),